‘They’re killing us,’ Texas residents say of Trump rollbacks

 “Traditionally less data and enforcement has never added up to cleaner air, water or land for communities of color and lower wealth communities,” said Mustafa Santiago Ali, head of the EPA environmental justice office under President Barack Obama.

-On the Texas Gulf Coast, African Americans under segregation were historically shunted to low-lying coastal areas prone to high water — literally on the wrong side of the tracks, Port Arthur activist Hilton Kelley says. bumping over those rails on a tour of his industrial neighborhood.
+On the Texas Gulf Coast, African Americans under segregation were shunted to low-lying coastal areas prone to high water — literally on the wrong side of the tracks, Port Arthur activist Hilton Kelley says. bumping over those rails on a tour of his industrial neighborhood.
 As Texas towns grew, refineries, interstates and other, dirtier industries moved to those areas.

 Stopping at the site of a razed public housing project where he was born in a bedroom looking out on the refineries, Kelley recalls, “always hearing about someone dying of cancer, always smelling smells, watching little babies using nebulizers.”

-During the Obama administration, Kelley and other activists traveled to Washington for signing ceremonies for rules tightening regulations on pollutants and other health threats, and requiring industries to do more to report hazardous emissions.
+During the Obama administration, Kelley traveled to Washington for signing ceremonies for rules tightening regulations on pollutants and other health threats, and requiring industries to do more to report hazardous emissions.
 These days, Kelley’s trips to Washington are to protest rollbacks relaxing those rules.

 ”That’s a death sentence for us,” Kelley says, driving past the the sickly yellow light of a refinery burning off methane gas.
+“Now we may not drop dead that day,” he says.
+“But when you’re inundated day after day…we’re dead.
+We’re dead.”

 In Houston, one of the country’s largest cities without zoning rules, the exposure to toxins is compounded.
 In Hispanic Galena Park, a developer this year fracked an oil and gas well just hundreds of yards (meters) from a school.
 In another Hispanic community, Manchester, chemical storage tanks tower over single-story frame homes, encasing all but their porches and driveways.